thumperward/stardate/README.md

 ## License

 This project I made is open source.
 Feel free to use it and make changes.

 ## Credit

 If you use this project please include my information.
 Appreciate it.

-## Example Output

-15 July 2018 / 72003.1